 HIST 172 History of East Central Europe I

-A survey of East European peoples and states from the rise of the Medieval Kingdoms to the outbreak of World War I. The course will trace the influence of the multi-national Jagiellon, Habsburg, Ottoman, and Romanov empires in the region.
-Topics will include: the formation of ethnically and religiously diverse societies, the role of noble democracy, the influence of the Enlightenment and Romanticism, and the significance of social transformations caused by industrialization and foreign domination.
-A major theme of the course will be the rise of nineteenth-century nationalism, which in the decades prior to World War I gradually turned neighbors into mutually-hostile partisans of ethnically-homogenous, nation-states.
+A survey of East European peoples and states from the rise of the Medieval Kingdoms to about 1800.
+The course will trace the influence of the multi-national Jagiellon, Habsburg, Ottoman, and Romanov empires in the region.
+Topics will include: the formation of ethnically and religiously diverse societies, the role of noble democracy, and the influence of the Enlightenment and Romanticism.

 HIST 180 US History to 1865

 This course explores the history of North America from the arrival of the first Europeans in the Caribbean to the conclusion of the American Civil War.
 Focusing on the colonies that became part of the United States, this course explores the dynamics of imperial rivalry, relations between European, African and Amerindian peoples, economic development and regional differentiation, the emergence of revolutionary nationalism, the westward expansion of the United States, the collapse of the Union into civil war, and emancipation.
 We will read extensively from primary sources.